Join Geometry Node

-The Join Geometry node merges separately generated pieces of geometry into a single one.
+The Join Geometry node merges separately generated geometries into a single one.
 If the geometry inputs contain different types of data, the output will also contain different data types.

 The node cannot handle the case when more than one geometry input has a volume component.